Department of Health and Rehabilitation Sciences

 OTHS 6220.
 Advanced Occupations, Foundations and Activity Analysis.
 2 Credit Hours (Lecture: 0 Hours, Lab: 4 Hours).

 Advanced activity and occupation-based analysis based on clinical or practice case study or experience.
 Discussion of OT Frames of Reference in practice.
 Advanced application of the occupational therapy practice framework through activity and occupational analysis.
 Introduction to therapeutic use of self and group process.
 Integration of evidence to support wellness and prevention in OT practice.
 Focus on task gradation and adapted environments.
-Experiential learning and observations may be a part of class activities and assignments.
-This course is part of the OTD program.
+Experiential learning and observations may be a part of class activities and assignments This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
 Prerequisite: Successfully passing all prior courses required by the cohort.

 OTHS 6223.
 Evidence Based Practice and Scholarship 2: Qualitative Studies.
 2 Credit Hours (Lecture: 2 Hours, Lab: 0 Hours).